FluidNFT/protocol/README.md

 # [FluidNFT](https://fluidnft.org/)

-Community Banking and Asset Management for NFTs 🌊🔥🖼️✨

-At FluidNFT we are building non-custodial community banking and asset management for NFTs.
-Get instant liquidity, earn royalties, receive airdrops, stake, sell - **you're in control**.
+Community Banking for NFTs - to unlock liquidity and a new wave of DeFi 🌊🖼️✨ Empowering NFT collectors, creators and the missions they support.

 ## Video demo